onnela-lab/mechanistic-net-abc/README.md

 The folder `3-PA_RA_TF_mixture` contains a simulated example where three mechanisms are relevant and their weights and parameters are inferred.

 The folder `4-household_analysis` is dedicated to the study of a real household network.

-**Important:** Before running the different examples please edit `settings.py` to indicate a valid working directory for each studied example.
-Figures, simulated data and results will be stored in these directories.

 ## Simulated examples